 Tea tree oil is most commonly known in the U.S. for uses like skin irritations but it can also be used to ward off fleas and ticks.
-Here is an effective homemade tick repellent recipe for humans while outside in areas that harbor ticks and fleas.
-Make sure to find out the many other tea tree oil uses.
+Here is an effective natural tick repellent recipe for humans while outside in areas that harbor ticks and fleas.
+Make sure to find out the many other tea tree oil uses for insects and pests.

 Last week I made this homemade tick repellent recipe using tea tree oil and a few other essential oils and low and behold – NO MORE TICKS!